temitopeAdeyemo/speakup/README.md

 Kindly ensure that you are in the root directory before running the following commands.

 ## Note
-Also ensure you have the following technologies installed in your local machine as this project is not being deployed in a cloud environment.
+Ensure you have the used technologies listed above installed on your local machine as this project is not being deployed in a cloud environment.